History of Brazil in Timeline

 1964: Military Dictatorship Emerges

-In 1964, an authoritarian military dictatorship emerged in Brazil, marking a significant shift in the country's political landscape.
+In 1964, an authoritarian military dictatorship emerged in Brazil, marking a significant shift in the country's governance.

 Glauber Rocha's film Terra em Transe was released in 1967.

-Since the 1970s, the Amazon rainforest has faced direct threats from deforestation due to rapid economic and demographic expansion.
+Since the 1970s, the Amazon rainforest in Brazil has been under direct threat of deforestation due to rapid economic and demographic expansion.

-Between 1808 and 1972, approximately five million people from over 60 countries migrated to Brazil.
+From 1808 to 1972, about five million people from over 60 countries migrated to Brazil.

-On September 14, 1974, the São Paulo Metro started operating as the first underground transit system in Brazil.
+On September 14, 1974, the São Paulo Metro, the first underground transit system in Brazil, began operating.

-In 1978, the first car with an ethanol engine was produced in Brazil.
+In 1978, the first car with an ethanol engine was produced.

 1985: Sarney Assumes Presidency

-In 1985, José Sarney assumed the presidency in Brazil, marking the return of civilians to power.
+In 1985, José Sarney assumed the presidency of Brazil, marking the return of civilians to power.

 1985: Civilian Governance Resumes